 Ordway Center for the Performing Arts

-The Saint Paul Chamber Orchestra and Minnesota Opera perform at this newly expanded space, which also presents touring Broadway productions. ordway.org
+The Saint Paul Chamber Orchestra and Minnesota Opera perform at the Ordway Center for the Performing Arts, which also presents touring Broadway productions.